JuM24/HA-and-dementia-in-UKBB/README.md

   install.packages('renv')
   renv::restore()
 ```
-`renv::restore()` might need to be run again to install to correct versions of the required packages.
+`renv::restore()` might need to be run again to install the correct versions of the required packages.

 3. Run the scripts with the prefixes "`1_`" to "`6_`" sequentially to reproduce the results.
 Short descriptions are available within each script.